-Full-time professors are only allowed to teach 6 credits online for regular full-time load- i.e., teaching more than two classes online per semester is overload.
 Training and implementation for faculty teaching distance education needs to address persistent performance gaps.
-Success rates for all disproportionally impacted groups have lower success rates in online courses.
+Success rates for all disproportionally impacted groups are lower in online courses8.
 This will need to be addressed through culturally responsive pedagogy for the online modality.
 The student readiness module can help the student understand their level of comfort with the online modality, as well as challenges that the student may have at home.
 However, advanced preparation is not mandated for online students.
 Supporting online resources are available but are only voluntary.
 Experiments with credit-bearing online orientation courses have suffered from low enrollment, non-credit courses may be explored in the future.
 Strategies still need to be developed to address these challenges in an effort to ensure that students are prepared to be successful in the online environment.
 Newcomers to distance education represent a special category of need.
 These students may be attending college for the first time or taking their first online courses, but have no experience with the special skills needed to do well in an online course.
 These skills include, but are not limited to: technology skills, online reading comprehension, motivation, self-discipline, and time management skills to keep up with the course and its materials.

 Accessibility of materials is a continual challenge for distance education courses.
 Accessible means a person with a disability is afforded the opportunity to acquire the same information, engage in the same interactions, and enjoy the same services as a person without a disability in an equally effective and equally integrated manner, with substantially equivalent ease of use.
 The person with a disability must be able to obtain the information as fully, equally, and independently as a person without a disability.
-Although this might not result in identical ease of use compared to that of persons without disabilities, it still must ensure equal opportunity to the educational benefits and opportunities afforded by the technology and equal treatment in the use of such technology.
+Although this might not result in identical ease of use compared to that of persons without disabilities, it still must ensure equal opportunity to the educational benefits and opportunities afforded by the technology and equal treatment in the use of such technology9.
 All colleges must review their academic and service offerings to ensure compliance and equitable access for their students.
-Accessibility issues can be mitigated with the assistance of specialists trained in Universal Design/ADA requirements who will work with faculty in the construction of online courses and materials, as well as, with the support of assistive technologies.
+Accessibility issues can be mitigated with the assistance of specialists trained in Universal Design/ADA requirements who will work with faculty in the construction of online and hybrid courses and materials, as well as, with the support of assistive technologies.

 The Department of Online and Digital Education has also been working with ITS since Winter 2018 to create a stable and reliable connection with Colleague's function as a Student Information System (SIS).
 There have been many setbacks and challenges.
-In Summer 2019, it was decided that the Department of Online and Digital Education would be given access to Colleague to push workflows, improve monitoring, and response time by reporting and https://app.powerbi.com/view?r=eyJrljoiNjFiMjkyYzEtNDMwOS00N2E5LTk1YjItNGU2MjMwZTc1NTUwliwidCl6ljE2 YTJhYzEzLTk5YmQtNDA1ZC05YWI2LWIxZmU2YjhkNWJhNilsImMiOjZ9 documenting errors directly to ITS, this has helped to improve the workflow and taken some of the burden off ITS while permanent solutions to problems are found.
+In Summer 2019, it was decided that the Department of Online and Digital Education would be given access to Colleague to push workflows, improve monitoring, and response time by reporting and https://app.powerbi.com/view?r=eyJrIjoiNjFiMjkyYzEtNDMwOS00N2E5LTk1YjItNGU2MjMwZTc1NTUwliwidCl6ljE2 YTJhYzEzLTk5YmQtNDA1ZC05YWI2LWIxZmU2YjhkNWJhNilsImMiOjZ9 documenting errors directly to ITS, this has helped to improve the workflow and taken some of the burden off ITS while permanent solutions to problems are found.

-&lt;sup>8 Success Rates Report - Fall 2018 Success and Enrollments
+8 Success Rates Report - Fall 2018 Success and Enrollments

-&lt;sup>9 Office of Civil Rights in the Resolution agreement with South Carolina Technical College System, 2/18/13
+9 Office of Civil Rights in the Resolution agreement with South Carolina Technical College System, 2/18/13